smarthi/NMT-Sagemaker-Inference/README.md

 The model has been dockered into Sagemaker as a Flask app - honestly the performance is infinitely better if just deployed as an RPC server (gRPC), but... why not try something new.

-Given the > 6 mins time to create a Sagemaker endpoint - its best to use Sagemaker only for model inference.
-For streaming model training - consider using Oryx2, PredictionIO or Flink's Queryable State.
+Given the > 6 mins time to create a Sagemaker endpoint, the fact that all Sagemaker model training is batch only, and also that Python is the primary language of Sagemaker - its best to use Sagemaker for model inference only when invoked from modern streaming pipelines like Kafka Streams and Flink.
+For streaming model training - consider looking at --> Oryx2, PredictionIO or Flink's Queryable State.

-Better options for Streaming Model Training would be to leverage Pravega (http://pravega.io) or Flink's Stateful stream processing for realtime model updates.
+Even better and more recent options for Streaming Model Training would be to leverage something like Pravega (http://pravega.io) or Flink's Stateful stream processing for realtime model updates.

 ## Building the Project